An annual film series recreating the weekend matinees of yester-year!

 • Rudmer Canjels, Distributing Silent Film Serials: Local Practices, Changing Forms, Cultural Transformation (Routledge, 2010)

-• James Van Hise, Serial Adventures: The Incredible Story of the Superheroes of the Silver Screen (Pioneer Books, 1990)
+• Serial Adventures: The Incredible Story of the Superheroes of the Silver Screen (Pioneer Books, 1990)

-• Ken Weiss and Ed Goodgold, To Be Continued...: A Complete Guide to Motion Picture Serials (Crown Publishing, 1972)
+• (with Ed Goodgold) To Be Continued...
+A Complete Guide to Motion Picture Serials (Crown Publishing, 1972; pb ed.
+Star Tree Press, 1981)

 • The Serials: Suspense and Drama by Installment (University of Oklahoma Press, 1971)